nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Adding exam for all students currently in the list

-    1. Prerequisites: List all students using the `list` command.
-Multiple students in the list.

-    2. Test case: `addExam ex/Midterm`<br>
+    1. Test case: `addExam ex/Midterm`<br>
-       Expected: Exam with exam name Midterm is added to all students currently in the list.
+       Expected: Exam with exam name Midterm is added to all students in the addressbook.
 Confirmation message shown in the status message.
 Timestamp in the status bar is updated.

-    3. Test case: `addExam ex/Midterm#`<br>
+    2. Test case: `addExam ex/Midterm#`<br>
        Expected: No exam is added.
 Error details shown in the status message.
 Status bar remains the same.

-    4. Other incorrect addExam commands to try:<br>
+    3. Other incorrect addExam commands to try:<br>
        `addExam`<br>
        `addExam ex/`<br>
        `addExam ex/#@*`<br>